ecwu/ecwu.github.io.source/content/post/new-theme-for-blog.md

 And using [Tailwind CSS 3](https://tailwindcss.com/blog/tailwindcss-v3) instead of Bootstrap which I am more familiar with.
 Converts all posts with sidenote into another format (still thinking the format).
 During the process, I may share some of my experiences, especially the Tailwind + Hugo workflow.

+## 2021.12.27 Update

+The theme has been warmed up and some preliminary layout has been implemented.
+But as a previous [bootstrap](https://getbootstrap.com/) user, I have to say the experience with Tailwind is a bitter-sweet story.

+Similarly use way of applying classes to the elements.
+What Tailwind provides are more underlying levels of building blocks.
+And with a tiny number of demos.
+So it is not so intuitive when I implement stuff.

+The Tailwind UI is the official component library, and it has a paywall (not cheap).
+So, don't take for granted the bootstrap official examples.

 Stay tuned.